sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 ---
-title: Leverage OData Annotations to build an MDK app with CRUD functionality
+title: Use OData Annotations to Add CRUD Functionality to an MDK App
 description: Create a fully functional CRUD native mobile application for iOS and Android.
 auto_validation: true
 primary_tag: products>mobile-development-kit-client